Coronavirus: 301 new cases but no further deaths reported in State

 The National Public Health Emergency Team (Nphet) reported a further 301 confirmed cases of the disease on Sunday, bringing to 74,246 the total number of cases in the pandemic.

+No new deaths of Covid-19 patients were reported to the Health Protection Surveillance Centre.

+This left the total number of Covid-related deaths in the State at 2,099.

-Of the new cases, 119 are in Dublin, 32 in Donegal, 16 in Cork, 13 in Kildare and13 in Kilkenny with the remaining 108 cases are spread across 18 other counties.
+Of the new cases, 119 were in Dublin, 32 in Donegal, 16 in Cork, 13 in Kildare and13 in Kilkenny with the remaining 108 cases are spread across 18 other counties.

-The media age is 32 years and 64 per cent are under 45 years of age.
+The median age was 32 years and 64 per cent were under 45 years of age.

 On Sunday afternoon, there were 231 Covid-19 patients in hospital, including 28 in ICU.
 There were eight additional hospitalisations in the previous 24 hours.

 The national incidence of the disease fell slightly to 80.7 cases per 100,000 people over the past 14 days.
-Donegal, the county with the highest incidence, recorded a small increase since yesterday, with an incidence of 224.9.
-Kilkenny and Louth have the next highest incidences by county, while Leitrim, with an incidence of 15.6, has the lowest.
+Donegal, the county with the highest incidence, recorded a small increase since Saturday, with an incidence of 224.9.
+Kilkenny and Louth had the next highest incidences by county, while Leitrim, with an incidence of 15.6, had the lowest.

-Earlier on Sunday, newly published minutes of meetings showed members of Nphet last month called for the weekly imposition or lifting of pandemic restrictions as case numbers varied.
+Earlier on Sunday, newly-published minutes of Nphet meetings showed that members of the group last month called for the weekly imposition or lifting of pandemic restrictions as case numbers varied.

 Nphet also heard a proposal that people be limited to six contacts outside their family for six months but this was rejected as “unrealistic”.